google/dart-scissors/BidirectionalCss.md

-BidiCssGenerator generates a CSS which comprises of orientation neutral, orientation specific and flipped orientation specific parts.
+`BidiCssGenerator` augments the original CSS with some flipped/mirror rules, tagged with `[dir="rtl"]` (or `[dir="ltr"]`) selectors.

 Given the example CSS:

     foo {
        color: red;
        margin-left: 10px;
     }

-it'd get converted to a CSS containing 3 sections:
+it'd get converted to a CSS containing 2 sections:

     foo {
-        color: red;                        orientation neutral (Independent of direction) }
+        color: red;

-    :host-context([dir="ltr"]) foo {
-        margin-left: 10px;                 orientation specific (orientation specific parts in original CSS) }
+        margin-left: 10px;
+    }

     :host-context([dir="rtl"]) foo {
-        margin-right: 10px;               flipped orientation specific (orientation specific parts in flipped CSS) }
+        margin-right: 10px; /* flipped orientation specific declarations *

-The `BidiCssGenerator` takes a CSS contents as a string, the CSS's source filename, nativeDirection of input CSS and path to CSSJanus.
-It generates a flipped version of the input CSS by passing it to CSSJanus.
-E.g: passing
+    }

+It starts by runing CSSJanus on the input CSS:

     foo {
         color: red;
         margin-left: 10px;            will be used as Original CSS }

-to CSSJanus returns
+is transformed by CSSJanus to:

     foo {
         color: red;
         margin-right: 10px;           will be used as flipped CSS.
     }

-Next it creates three transactions(CSS strings)

-1. **Orientation Neutral**: It is made from original CSS string.
-                           Direction dependent parts will be removed from it to keep only neutral parts. e.g.: if it initially contains `foo { color: red; margin-left: 10px;}`, it will get modified to `foo { color: red;}`.

-2. **Orientation specific**: It is made from original CSS string.
-                            Direction independent parts will be removed from it to keep only direction dependent parts of original CSS.
-For example, if it initially contains `foo { color: red; margin-left: 10px;}`, it will get modified to `:host-context([dir="ltr"]) foo { margin-left: 10px;}`.

-3. **Flipped Orientation specific**: It is made from flipped CSS string.
-                                    Direction independent parts will be removed from it to keep only direction dependent parts of original CSS.
-                                    eg: if it initially contains `foo { color: red; margin-right: 10px;}`, it will get modified to `:host-context([dir="rtl"]) foo { margin-right: 10px;}`

-For each of these transactions it extracts toplevels of the originalCss and flippedCss and iterate on them.
+It then parses both CSS sources matches rules and declarations 1:1 between the original and the flipped versions.
+It builds a "flipped" fragment by dropping elements that are identical in the two versions.

-If a topLevel is of the type **Rule Set** for example:
+If a topLevel entity is of the type **Rule Set** for example:

     a {